paudefclasspy/paudefclasspy/README.md

 ### Glad to see you here!
 I'm a software engineer passionate about building scalable applications and solving complex problems.
-With experience in banking systems and telecommunications, I specialize in creating robust, secure solutions that make a difference.
+I specialize in creating robust, secure solutions that make a difference.

 Visit my [portfolio!](https://pauaranegabellido.netlify.app/)